Hulatang

-Hulatang, also known as hot pepper soup or spicy soup, is a Chinese traditional soup originating in Henan Province that became popularized in both Henan and Shaanxi Province.
-Chinese immigrants have introduced it to the United States, where it is known as "spicy soup".
+Hulatang is a traditional Chinese spicy soup that includes cooked beef, wheat starch, and heavy amounts of pepper.
+Originating in Henan Province, it became popular in both Henan and Shaanxi Province.
+Chinese immigrants have introduced it to the United States, where it is known as spicy soup or hot pepper soup.
 It can be divided into two different versions in Henan: Xiaoyaozhen version (from a town near Zhoukou City) and Beiwudu version.
-As its name—literally the characters 'pepper' + 'capsicum/chilli' + 'soup'—implies, capsicum and black pepper are put into the broth made by beef soup.
+The name literally means pepper spicy soup.

 History

-The exact origin of the soup cannot be accurately pinpointed now, but since the pepper, the main ingredient of the soup was not introduced to China until the Tang Dynasty.
-The soup was dubbed came into being after that, around Song Dynasty.
+While the soups origins cannot be definitively identified, pepper, the main ingredient, was not introduced to China until the Tang Dynasty.

 One theory is that soup with pepper originated from the Huizong period in the late Northern Song Dynasty.
 Legend has it that Emperor Huizong of the Song Dynasty was addicted to eating, drinking, and playing, which filled the whole country with extravagance.

 At that time, there was a young eunuch in the palace, who was deeply loved by Emperor Huizong of Song.
 Once, a young eunuch was allowed by Emperor Huizong of the Song Dynasty to visit the temple and came to Shaolin Monastery in Songshan.
 The abbot in the temple was very enthusiastic about the celebrity in front of the emperor.
 When he saw the young eunuch's face red and ears red, lips thirsty, and food scarce, he presented a bowl of Shaolin Temple's unique "hangover soup".
 After drinking, the young eunuch felt refreshed and very happy, so he drank for several days.
 Before leaving, he asked the abbot for a prescription for "hangover soup".

 Later on, the young eunuch came to Wudang Mountain to play.
 The leader of Wudang Mountain prepared the "Xiaoshi Tea" from Wudang Mountain for the young eunuch.
-After drinking it for a few days, the young eunuch's body returned to normal, and even her face became much rosy and fair.
+After drinking it for a few days, the young eunuch's body returned to normal, and even his face became much rosy and fair.
 The young eunuch was very grateful for the "Xiaoshi Tea" and asked for it again.